A Human for a Heart

 Lilah took the robot to school for show-and-tell.

-(Lilah holding handle of little red cart robot is standing in.
+(Lilah is straining, pushing against robot, standing in little red cart.
 She is next to boy in deep sea diver’s suit, girl with a little dog, someone with a sheep, various quirky show-and-tells.)

 But all the kids in the school yard laughed.

 “A broken robot!” they (pointed and) teased.

 Just like they did that time she adopted a three legged dog,

 or when she said she saw fairies behind the old blackwood.

 Her classmates made her want to just run away and hide.

-(Lilah, red-faced, running down footpath, pulling red cart with robot on it.)
+(Lilah, red-faced, straining, as she walks backwards, pulling red cart with robot on it.)

 Lilah took her robot where the other kids would never go.